|

 constitution written a little over 200 years ago by a small group of men that

-many today affectionately call “our forefathers.”
+many today affectionately, some even worshipfully, call “our Forefathers.”
 In

-favoring some particular faction of people, the founders, a small group of
+unduly favor any particular faction of people, the founders, a small group of

 privileged white men, aristocrats of their time, created a government that in fact,